eslint/rfcs/designs/2022-forbid-disable/README.md

 EG `// eslint-disable semi` will have ~~semi~~ as an error, as well as the violation that it is attempting to disable also having an error.

-Both errors will have a severity of 2.
+The error on the inline config will have a severity of 2.
 See [LintMessage#severity](https://eslint.org/docs/developer-guide/nodejs-api#-lintmessage-type)

 first in `getDirectiveComments` I will match any directives that affect a rule listed in the array `noInlineConfig`.
 If there is a match, I will create a problem on that line to alert the user that they are attempting to disable a rule that will not be affected by the inline config.